 You can gauge the intensity level of an exercise by referring to the Rated Perceived Exhaustion Scale (RPE).
 The RPE ranges from 0 (nothing at all) to 10 (very, very heavy), and you should aim to push yourself to about a 9 during HIIT workouts.
 Another way to measure the intensity of your workout is through your heart rate, which a FitBit or Apple Watch can help you determine.
 Aim to get to 80 to 95% of your estimated maximum heart rate.

 The intensity of HIIT requires your body to recruit more of your muscles.
 You have two main types of skeletal muscle fibers: slow-twitch and fast-twitch.
-Slow twitch muscle fibers contain more mitochondria and myoglobin, and are surrounded by more capillaries, which means they have more blood, and thus oxygen, flow.
+Slow-twitch muscle fibers contain more mitochondria and myoglobin and are surrounded by more capillaries, which means they have more blood, and thus oxygen, flow.
 Because of that, they are fatigue resistant and can sustain lower intensity exercises for longer periods.
-Fast-twitch muscle fibers contain less mitochondria and myoglobin, and are surrounded by less capillaries.
-They fatigue quickly, and take longer to recover because there’s less blood flow to these muscles.
+Fast-twitch muscle fibers contain fewer mitochondria and myoglobin and are surrounded by fewer capillaries.
+They fatigue quickly and take longer to recover because there’s less blood flow to these muscles.
 However, they can sustain quick, powerful movements, like those that you might perform in a HIIT workout.

 HIIT harnesses your fast-twitch muscle fibers, and the intensity helps you achieve muscle fatigue.
 This heightens your body’s excess post-exercise oxygen consumption (EPOC) rate.
 The more intense the workout, the greater your body’s oxygen debt is — as a result, you’re consuming oxygen at an elevated rate, which means you’re still expending energy and burning calories.
 Believe it or not, you’ll still burn calories for up to 24 hours after a HIIT workout session.